gardener-attic/component-spec/_sources/semantics.rst.txt

 - special characters (`[-_+]`)
 - any other characters are *NOT* acceptable
 - names *SHOULD* consist of at least two, and less than `64` characters
+- names *MUST* start with a lowercase character

 Dependency declarations *MAY* declare additional identity attributes.